Post job

 A logistics director spearheads and oversees a company's logistics operations.
 They are primarily responsible for setting goals and guidelines, managing the budgets and timelines, researching new opportunities, identifying the strengths and weaknesses of operations, and implementing solutions against problem areas.
 They must also maintain positive relationships with key clients and external parties, such as distributors and suppliers.
 Furthermore, as a director, it is essential to lead employees while implementing the company's policies and regulations, recommending new ones as needed.

-There are some key differences in responsibilities as well.
-For example, a distribution center manager responsibilities require skills like "logistics," "osha," "shipping receiving," and "safety program."
+There are some key differences in the responsibilities of each position.
+For example, distribution center manager responsibilities require skills like "logistics," "osha," "shipping receiving," and "safety program."
 Meanwhile a typical logistics director has skills in areas such as "supply chain," "logistics operations," "project management," and "oversight."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, logistics directors reach higher levels of education than distribution center managers.
 Logistics directors are 6.2% more likely to earn a Master's Degree and 0.6% more likely to graduate with a Doctoral Degree.